tycharlie99/dev-environment-files/README.md

 Please follow the submodules instructions to install the plugins.

+> Please refer to the latest commit on the master branch for the latest configuration.

 ## Zsh

 `.p10k.zsh` is the configuration file for the prompt using the [Powerlevel10k](https://github.com/romkatv/powerlevel10k).